 Components of HiPP and Holle Baby Formulas

 Newborn and infant formulas are strictly regulated.
 Parents have to be confident they are providing their babies with the necessary nutrients during the critical period of their lives.
-Here is a chart that will give you an idea about the differences between HiPP and Holle baby formulas.
+Here is a chart that will give you an idea about the differences between HiPP and Holle baby formula.

 |Carbohydrate sources||skim milk, lactose||lactose, skim milk, whole milk, maltodextrin|

 |Fat sources||palm oil, rapeseed oil, sunflower oil||palm oil, rapeseed oil, sunflower oil|